iurisegtovich/fortranLAB/README.md

-# fortranLAB
-A collection of links, samples, examples and tests for setup and usage of fortran (or maybe c) with libraries providing number crunching capabilities like those of MATLAB

 @ [https://iurisegtovich.github.io/fortranLAB/](https://iurisegtovich.github.io/fortranLAB/)

 >- NOTICE: I am learning this stuff as I write; I am writing it as I learn.
 Suggestions, corrections, contributions are all welcome.